giudicelli/symfony-distributed-architecture/README.md

         Param1: Value1
         Param2: Value2
       local: # We want to run a local process
-        instances_count: 1 # We want to run 2 instances of the command
+        instances_count: 1 # We want to run 1 instance of the command
       remote: # We want to launch remote processes
         - # First remote process
-          instances_count: 1  # We want to run 2 instances of the command on each host
+          instances_count: 1  # We want to run 1 instance of the command on each host
           hosts: # The list of hosts
             - server-host-1
             - server-host-2
             - server-host-3
+  queue_groups: # The list of feeder/consumers groups
+    Thrird Group: # The name of the group
+      command: app:test-queue-command # The feeder/consumers command to be executed using bin/console
+      local_feeder: # We want to run a local feeder process
+        bind_to: 192.168.0.254 # The feeder should bind to this IP
+        port: 9999 # The feeder should listen on this port (9999 is the default)
+      #remote_feeder: # We want to run a remote feeder process
+      #  bind_to: 192.168.0.254 # The feeder should bind to this IP
+      #  port: 9999 # The feeder should listen on this port (9999 is the default)
+      #  hosts:
+      #    - server-host-1 #There can only be one host for a remote feeder
+      consumers: # The list of consumers
+        local:
+          instances_count: 1  # We want to run 1 consumer instance of the command
+          host: 192.168.0.254 # The IP address of the feeder
+        remote: # We want to launch remote processes
+          - # First remote process
+            instances_count: 2  # We want to run 2 instances of the consumer command on each host
+            host: 192.168.0.254 # The IP address of the feeder
+            hosts: # The list of hosts
+              - server-host-1
+              - server-host-2
 ```

-The above code creates two groups.
+The above code creates three groups.

 One group is called "First Group" and it will run "bin/console app:test-command":
 - 2 instances on the local machine,